 Cádiz Gay Travel

-In wolfyy’s Cádiz gay travel guide, learn about where to stay, beaches, Cádiz gay bars & top experiences.
+wolfyy’s Cádiz gay travel guide shares essential advice for where to stay, beaches, gay bars & top experiences.

 The Gay Travel Experience: Cádiz, Spain

-A laid-back vacation destination for anyone, Cádiz welcomes travelers of all shapes and sizes.
+A laid-back vacation destination, Cádiz welcomes travelers of all shapes and sizes.
 The people of Cádiz are warm, enthusiastic about life and most of all, friendly.
 I felt right at home my entire visit.
 My ancestors actually lived in this very city several generations ago!

-In the very south of Spain, Cadiz is a wonderful place to visit through the summer and into September or early October.
-I specifically loved the city for it’s openness toward gay travelers and the fact that Cádiz gay travel is definitely more off-the-beaten-path.
+In the very south of Spain, Cadiz is a wonderful place to visit through the summer into September or early October.
+I specifically loved the city for it’s openness toward LGBT travelers and the fact that Cádiz gay travel is definitely more off-the-beaten-path.

 Cádiz is great for solo gay travelers, couples or even a small group getaway.
 Colorful celebrations like Carnival and Cádiz gay Pride attract many gay travelers from across Europe.